Pepeins/DripX/README.md

 # Drip X - Roblox Cheat Client

 **Drip X** is an advanced Roblox cheat client designed for a seamless and customizable ghost/semi-blantant cheating experience.
-With a clean, Neverlose-inspired GUI, Drip X includes powerful modules like aimbot, ESP, movement modifiers, antirecoil, and more — all fully adjustable through an intuitive interface.
+With a clean, Drip X includes powerful modules like aimbot, ESP, movement modifiers, antirecoil, and more — all fully adjustable through an intuitive interface.

 ## 🔥 Features